jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteIndexers.BigEndianByteIndexerInt16.Length.md

 ## BigEndianByteIndexerInt16.Length Property

-The length of the indexer.
+The number of bytes indexable by this indexer.

 ```csharp
 public int Length { get; }